nfroze/Threat-Modeling-Project/README.md

 - **MITRE ATT&CK Framework** → To identify **tactics, techniques, and procedures (TTPs)** for each attack
 - **STRIDE Threat Model** → To **assess control gaps** and prioritize mitigations for Care Connect 360 as a whole

-The result was a **comprehensive risk assessment** of the Solaris Care Connect 360 Web App.
+The result was a **comprehensive risk assessment** of the Solaris Care Connect 360 Patient Management System.

 ```mermaid
 flowchart TD;